Akinola-Iyin/Dominion_Pizza_Sales_Analysis/README.md

 - [Contact Information](#contact-information)

 ## Project Overview
-This project analyzes sales data from Dominion Pizza Company to provide actionable insights for improving sales and understanding customer behavior.
-The final deliverable is an interactive Excel dashboard that highlights key performance indicators (KPIs) and trends in pizza sales.
+This project analyzed sales data from Dominion Pizza Company to provide actionable insights for improving sales and understanding customer behavior.
+The final deliverable was an interactive Excel dashboard that highlighted key performance indicators (KPIs) and trends in pizza sales.

 ## Project Objectives
 The primary goals of this analysis were: